 - Distance from the cell tower

-This is why it’s so important to have cell signal, no matter where you are.
-Cell phone boosters can help improve cell signal, allowing cell phone users to get the strong signal they need in places where it wouldn’t otherwise be available.
-These boosters work by amplifying existing signal to a usable level.
-So, this of course begs the question, do cell phone boosters work in a dead zone?
+Cell phone boosters can help improve cell signal, allowing users to get the strong signal they need in places where it wouldn’t otherwise be available.
+These signal boosters work by amplifying the existing signal to a usable level inside a home or vehicle.
+So, this, of course, begs the question, do cell phone boosters work in a dead zone?
 The answer is, yes.

 Basically, a cell phone signal booster can work in almost any place where you might need a stronger signal.
 All you need is access to the roof of the building or vehicle in which the signal boost is needed, including dead zones.

 Dead zones and poor cell signal don’t have to impede your ability to communicate with the world around you.
-If you’re living or working in a dead zone and would like to see your signal improve, a weBoost cell signal booster may be the answer to your problems.
+If you’re living, working or driving in a dead zone and would like to see your signal improve, a weBoost cell phone signal booster may be the answer to your problems.

-Sick and tired of dead zones?
-Below are a a couple of solutions!
+Want to fix your dead zone problem?
+Below are a couple of solutions!
 Click to learn more.